ShadowNode/shadownode.github.io/content/home/guides/contributing.md

 1. Power users who simply don't feel comfortable making edits
 2. You are not in our Discord or simply don't use Discord.

 To get started with GitHub issues you will first need a GitHub account.
-You can sign up and join via a few methods so please refer to [GitHub's signup page](https://GitHub.com/signup).
+You can sign up and join via a few methods so please refer to <a href="https://GitHub.com/signup" target="_blank">GitHub's signup</a> page.

-Assuming you have an account and are signed in head to the [Issues](https://github.com/ShadowNode/shadownode.github.io/issues) section of our project and follow these steps.
+Assuming you have an account and are signed in head to the <a href="https://github.com/ShadowNode/shadownode.github.io/issues" target="_blank">Issues</a> section of our project and follow these steps.

 1. First make sure that your issue doesn't already exist and then click the `New Issue` button.
 2. Make the following changes.
 You can see an already filled out example below.